Video Game / Discworld

 - The back of Discworld II's CD case even had the answers to several of the first game's puzzles.

 - Mr. Exposition: Several times a little man in glasses and a Hawaiian shirt (possibly Twoflower) shows up to explain certain facts about the Discworld, such as why The Librarian is an orangutan.

-- Nice Job Breaking It, Hero: Act II of the game consists of Rincewind freeing the dragon from the Brotherhood's control- and once free, the dragon decides to take vengeance on the city.
+- Nice Job Breaking It, Hero!: Act II of the game consists of Rincewind freeing the dragon from the Brotherhood's control- and once free, the dragon decides to take vengeance on the city.
 Plus, since Rincewind infiltrated the ritual in the past and was there with the Brothers in order to find out their identity now the Dragon wants to roast him as well.

 - No Fourth Wall: Rincewind sometimes points out that the scenery is made of cardboard and sometimes takes the cursor away if you examine him with it.

 - Optional Sexual Encounter: You can seemingly have one with Big Sally if you bring her certain things.
 Subverted, her "special" consist in an excellent... custard.